Punktum-dk/epp-service-specification/README.md

 1. setting authinfo
 1. unsetting authinfo

-The commands are then executed sequentially (order is dictates the precedence) as a single transaction.
+The commands are then executed sequentially (above order dictates the precedence) as a single transaction.
 If a single sub-command fails, the transaction is rolled-back and the relevant error code is returned (`2XXX`).

 The command might be stopped if the sub-commands cannot be executed.
 For example if one of the sub-commands is a: change registrant, none of the other commands can be executed, since role changes will be implicit.